gjz010-Forks/canopus/README.md

 - `python route_demo.py` to test the routing effect by Sabre and Canopus on a demo circuit
 - `python route_qft.py <n>` to test the routing effect by Sabre and Canopus for the n-qubit QFT kernel
-- `python rebase_random_unitary.py` to test the limitedly implemented rebase passes
+- `python rebase_random_unitary.py` to test the rebase passes for arbitrary ISAs

 ### Evaluation artifact